 Additionally, most major horse betting sites allow wagering from the Hoosier State.
 Indiana residents who wish to bet on their computers or mobile devices should consider one of the following sites:

 Indiana’s foray into legal sports betting came as a bit of a surprise.
 The Hoosier State was not especially vocal in its support for the issue prior to the bill’s passage.
 Perhaps Indiana’s legalization of daily fantasy sports — only the second state to do so — portended the state’s true feelings about wagering on sporting events.

 Nevertheless, legal sports betting came to the Hoosier State by virtue of H 1015.
 The bipartisan bill made its way through both houses of Indiana’s legislature in late April 2019.

 In early May, a signature from Gov. Eric Holcomb made the bill law.
 It authorized the state’s casinos to apply for licensure to operate retail and online sports betting operations.
-The bill also allowed the Majestic Star Casino to relocate its operations inland to Gary, Indiana.
-The new Hard Rock Gary is shooting to open in early 2021.

 In an interesting quirk, Majestic Star has been operating with two casino licenses rather than one, because the facility’s two boats each needed authorization.
 The move inland means that Majestic Star is going to surrender one of those permits.